yenrab/silica-docs/README.md

 ---

-Silica is a functional systems programming language designed for AArch64.
-It compiles BEAM languages (Erlang, Elixir, Gleam) to native code while preserving their concurrency model.
+Silica is a close-to-the-chip, memory-safe, functional, systems programming language designed for AArch64 and soon x86-64 along with other chips.
+It follows BEAM language's (Erlang, Elixir, Gleam) concurrency model and exposes safe memory access.
 This document explains the backstory, design decisions, and rationale behind the language.

 ---